Pea soup walk

 Location: Ice rink

-Erwtensoep, also known as snert, is a hearty soup traditionally eaten in the Netherlands during the winter months.
-It is made from dried peas, vegetables, meat and spices and is a filling and warming meal.
-We pass several snert stands during the walk.
+Pea soup, also known as snert, is a hearty soup traditionally eaten in the Netherlands during the winter months.
+It is made from dried peas, vegetables, meat, and herbs, and is a filling and warming meal.
+We will pass several snert stands during the walk.

 Practical information

-Erwtensoep, also known as snert, is a hearty soup traditionally eaten in the Netherlands during the winter months.
-It is made from dried peas, vegetables, meat and spices and is a filling and warming meal.
+Pea soup, also known as snert, is a hearty soup traditionally eaten in the Netherlands during the winter months.
+It is made from dried peas, vegetables, meat, and herbs, and is a filling and warming meal.

-Making pea soup is relatively easy, but it does take some time.
-Dried peas are usually soaked first and then cooked with vegetables such as leeks, carrots, onions and celery, and often potatoes.
-Meat may also be added to the soup, such as smoked sausage, bacon or ham.
-The soup is seasoned with herbs such as bay leaf, thyme and pepper.
+Making pea soup is relatively simple, but it does take some time.
+Dried peas are usually soaked first and then cooked with vegetables such as leeks, carrots, onions, and celery, and often potatoes as well.
+Meat can also be added to the soup, such as smoked sausage, bacon, or ham.
+The soup is seasoned with herbs such as bay leaves, thyme, and pepper.

 Pea soup is not only a delicious and filling meal, but it is also nutritious.
-Peas are rich in fiber, protein, vitamins and minerals, while the vegetables and herbs in the soup are also high in nutrients.
-Adding meat to the soup can also add to the protein content of the meal.
+Peas are rich in fiber, protein, vitamins, and minerals, while the vegetables and herbs in the soup also contain many nutrients.
+Adding meat to the soup can also contribute to the protein content of the meal.

-All in all, pea soup is a delicious, traditional meal perfect for the winter months.
-It is not only delicious, but also nutritious and offers a great way to warm up on cold days.
+All in all, pea soup is a delicious, traditional meal that is perfect for the winter months.
+Not only is it tasty, but it is also nutritious and offers a great way to warm up on cold days.

 When